14 Jan Macquarie Island: Australia’s sub-Antarctic Island

 To read more about King penguins recolonisation CLICK HERE

-Given weather conditions in the Great Southern Ocean can be challenging it’s not guaranteed that you’ll get ashore, and we had good, relatively calm, conditions.
-As a result on the 23rd of December 2024 I finally realised that ambition – one very happy, fortunate, person.
+Given weather conditions in the Great Southern Ocean can be challenging, it’s not guaranteed that you’ll get ashore.
+Luckily for us, we had good, relatively calm, conditions.
+As a result, on the 23rd of December 2024, setting foot on Macquarie Island became a reality for me – making me one very happy and fortunate person!

 Royal Penguins